gravitational/gravity/docs/5.x/monitoring.md

 ## Grafana integration

 The standard Grafana configuration includes two pre-configured dashboards providing machine- and pod-level overview of the installed cluster by default.
-The Grafana UI is integrated with Telekube control panel.
+The Grafana UI is integrated with Gravity control panel.
 To view dashboards once the cluster is up and running, navigate to the Cluster's Monitoring page.

-By default, Grafana is running in anonymous read-only mode which allows anyone logged into Telekube to view existing dashboards (but not modify them or create new ones).
+By default, Grafana is running in anonymous read-only mode which allows anyone logged into Gravity to view existing dashboards (but not modify them or create new ones).

 ## Pluggable dashboards